red-collar-official/flutter_kore/packages/umvvm/doc/wrapper.md

 }
 ```

-There is also ability to execute code in synced queue - meaning that if there are currently running operations - new code will be executed after all previous operations comleted - otherwise operation will be executed instantly
+There is also the ability to execute code in a synced queue — meaning that if there are currently running operations, new code will be executed after all previous operations are completed.
+Otherwise, the operation will be executed instantly.

-By default if wrapper is disposed all pending operation are discarded, but it can be changed with <b>discardOnDispose</b> flag
-Also you can provide optional timeout for this operation
+By default, if a wrapper is disposed, all pending operations are discarded, but this can be changed with the `discardOnDispose` flag.
+You can also provide an optional timeout for this operation.

 ```dart
 @singleton